-- 2. Learners now create their own currency by following these steps: - Cut out 30 rectangles (paper bills) and 30 circles (coins). - Let them choose 6 denominations (AFN 5, 20, 100, etc.) and make 5 bills and coins of each. - Get learners to observe a money bill.
+- 4. Learners now create their own currency by following these steps: - Cut out 30 rectangles (paper bills) and 30 circles (coins). - Let them choose 6 denominations (أب ع 20, أب 20), etc.) and make 5 bills and coins of each. - Observe a money bill.
 It usually has an important landmark or historical figure on it.
-Some even have a motivational saying! - Let them add a picture of a hero or favorite landmark and add an inspiring quote to one of the paper bills and coins. - They should think of a catchy name for their currency! - Learners should calculate the total amount of money they have.
+Some even have a motivational saying! - Add a picture of a hero or favorite landmark and add an inspiring quote to one of the paper bills and coins. - Think of a catchy name for their currency! - Calculate the total amount of money they have.

-Explain the concept of perimeter (distance around a shape) and discuss with learners how it is useful in real-life.
+Learners calculate the perimeter and area of rectangles.
+Explain the concept of perimeter and area and how it is useful in life.
 Learners then use a ruler to measure the length and breadth of their bill.
+They then use the formulae: Perimeter of rectangle = 2l + 2bArea of rectangle = $l \times b$